sarangrumah/jelajah-warisan-nusantara/MUSEUM_COUNT_MISMATCH_FIX.md

 3. Verify that exactly 18 museums are displayed
 4. Confirm the debug log shows "Final filtered museums count: 18"
 5. Verify no heritage sites (like "Candi Singosari") appear in the list
+6. Navigate to the Heritage page
+7. Verify that heritage sites are displayed correctly
+8. Test individual heritage site detail pages
+9. Check the IndonesiaMap component - should show both museums and heritage sites with correct counts
+10. Verify map markers work for both types and route to appropriate detail pages

 ## Impact
 This fix resolves the core issue where the API was returning mixed data (museums + heritage sites) and the frontend was doing its best to filter, resulting in incorrect counts and missing museums.